Discover the Shipwrecks of Homebush Bay

 The SS Ayrfield shipwreck

-Originally launched as the SS Corrimal, it was built in England in 1911 as a coal-carrying ship.
-During WWII, however, it was used by the government to assist American soldiers in the Pacific Ocean.
+Originally launched as the SS Corrimal, it was built in England in 1911 as a coal-carrying vessel.
+During World War II, it was repurposed by the government to support American forces in the Pacific Ocean.

-After the war, the ship again served as a commercial vessel, and was eventually retired from service in 1972 and brought to Homebush Bay to be broken up.
+Following the war, the ship returned to commercial service before being retired in 1972 and brought to Homebush Bay for dismantling.

 5. SS Mortlake Bank

-The SS Mortlake Bank lies just behind the SS Ayrfield and can be seen from the same viewing points.
+The SS Mortlake Bank lies just behind the SS Ayrfield and can be viewed from the same vantage points.

 The SS Mortlake Bank shipwreck